jdann1hirix/Couchsurfing/README.md

     * Use connexion lib to simplify swagger implementation
     * Use seed data static
     * Implemented endpoints following REST principles (except for the relationship one that does not represent a resource)
+    * Considered the list to be a simple hierarchy (not a graph)

 ## Possible Future improvements